 Health insurance is one of our nation’s current hot topics, especially with the recent health care reform dominating the news.
 Whether you have individual or group health insurance, chances are good that you have the option of choosing from a high deductible health plan with a Health Savings Account, or signing up for a Flexible Spending Account.
 Both of these accounts are great ways to save money for your health care needs.
 But which is best?

 Examining Health Savings Accounts

 A health savings account is a savings account set up for people who are enrolled in a high deductible health plan.
 High deductible health plans require a higher out of pocket deductible, but the policies generally cost less per month.
 You can compare health insurance quotes for high deductible plans and regular plans to see if they are right for your situation.

 Contributions to an HSA are made with pre-tax dollars, giving you a nice tax incentive to save for your health care needs.
 A major advantage to using a health savings account is the money carries over from year to year, so you don’t have to worry about the use it or lose it policy.
-You can even invest the money in your HSA, giving you the opportunity to grow your savings over decades.
+You can even invest the money in your HSA, allowing you to grow your savings over the decades.